-Good quality schooling as a part of life-long education, enables students to develop a growth mindset.
+Good quality schooling as a part of life-long education, enables students to be open an to develop a growth mindset.
 A growth mindset is necessary for the development of healthy self-belief and enables learners to go places they otherwise may have thought not possible.
 The future is exciting and unknown and as knowledge continually changes, learning how to learn better is the only way we can ensure success for our children.

 This essentially provides them with choices in life as to whom and what they want to be.
 A good quality Catholic Education therefore, develops and enhances the spiritual dimension and well-being of each person, potentially setting them apart.
 Development and formation of the whole child, is the core business of St Joseph’s School.

-With over 30 years of experience in Catholic Education, I am both proud and honoured to be in the role of Principal of St Joseph’s School.
+With over 30 years of experience in Catholic Education, I am both proud and honoured to be the Principal of St Joseph’s School.
 Founded in 1927 by the Sisters of Mercy, we at St Joseph’s honour and respect our heritage and traditions by continually reflecting on how we live out the Mercy charism and the vision of Catherine McAuley, responsive to today’s needs.

 Our passionate and inspired staff have the best interests of the children at heart, with a focus on developing strong relationships and connections with each child.
 We do this through developing positive learning cultures in our learning habitats and welcoming families into a partnership of learning.
 We strive to provide experiences where the Catholic faith is explored and developed with a strong sense of joy, hope and optimism.
 We aim to dialogue with others whose religions and belief systems differ from the Catholic faith, in order to better understand ourselves and others.
-I believe that this, together with resilience, is imperative to a child’s success in life and is a major contributing factor to a child’s overall development and well-being.
+I believe that this, together with the development of resilience, is imperative to a child’s success in life and is a major contributing factor to a child’s overall development and well-being.